jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5b.md

 It discourages the agriculture and manufactures of Spain and Portugal.
 It enables foreign nations to supply them rude and manufactured produce for fewer gold and silver than what Spain and Portugal can themselves raise or make at home.

-The tax and prohibition operate in two ways=
+The tax and prohibition operate in 2 ways:

-    They very much lower the value of the precious metals in Spain and Portugal They detain an amount which would have flown to other countries.
+1. They very much lower the value of the precious metals in Spain and Portugal
+- They detain an amount which would have flown to other countries.

-    They keep up the value of gold and silver in other countries higher than natural They give those countries a double advantage in their commerce with Spain and Portugal.
+2. They keep up the value of gold and silver in other countries higher than natural
+- They give those countries a double advantage in their commerce with Spain and Portugal.

 Open the floodgates, and there will be less water above and more below the dam-head.
     It will soon come to a level in both places.
 Remove the tax and the prohibition and the amount of gold and silver will=